facebookresearch/nonrigid_nerf/README.md

 When using this code, please cite our preprint ``Tretschk et al.: Non-Rigid Neural Radiance Fields`` as well as the following works on which it builds:
 ```
 @misc{tretschk2020nonrigid,
-      title={Non-Rigid Neural Radiance Fields: Reconstruction and Novel View Synthesis of a Deforming Scene from Monocular Video},
+      title={Non-Rigid Neural Radiance Fields: Reconstruction and Novel View Synthesis of a Dynamic Scene From Monocular Video},
       author={Edgar Tretschk and Ayush Tewari and Vladislav Golyanik and Michael Zollhöfer and Christoph Lassner and Christian Theobalt},
       year={2020},
       eprint={2012.12247},